gorgiaxx/firmware-reader/README.md

 Reading the firmware in memory via UART interface with U-boot.
 ![Running](sample1.png)

-## Usage!
+## Usage
 ```
 git clone https://github.com/gorgiaxx/firmware-reader
 ```
 ### Online reading via UART
 Step 1: Connect the UART interface to your computer USB interface.
 Step 2: Running the script and input the shortcut code(for entering U-boot mode if exist).
 Step 3: Power on your device.
 Waiting for memory dump to finish.
 ```
 -s: base address
 -l: data length